modhpranav/modhpranav/README.md

 ### Hi there! 👋

-🎓 Currently pursuing a Master of Science in Computer Science from the University of Massachusetts, expecting graduation in May 2024.

 🤝 Working on exciting personal project of revolutionizing job seeking experience with lot more to come.
 (Initial Release - [Check it out](https://resumeparser.modhpranav.com/))

-💼 Over Three years of professional experience in Python frameworks, Java (SpringBoot), data engineering, and DevOps.
+💼 Over Four years of professional experience in Python frameworks, Java (SpringBoot), data engineering, and DevOps.

 🤝 Interested in collaborating on end-to-end Data Engineering projects, from inception to deployment.

-🔍 Actively seeking Full-time Job opportunities in United States.

 💬 Buzz me when thinking about exciting data projects, pipeline building or anything you want to catch up.